k-l-dixon/k-l-dixon.github.io/projects/Matrix-Mulitplication.md

 I was primarily involved in combined efforts debugging and testing of the code.
 Once complete, results were analyzed for comparison in time and complexity.
 Afterwards, we were able to craft a report to present.

-below is an exerpt of some of the code we were able to compose:
+below is an excerpt of some of the code we were able to compose:

 ```c
   for (int i = 0; i < n/sqrtp; i++)